tanthammar/tall-blueprint-addon/README.md

 ### Timestamp fields
 To disable the generation of `timestamp` fields for all forms set this option to `false`.

+## Contribution
+This is open source, I'll gladly accept every effort to contribute.

 ## Credits